phonegap/phonegap-docs/docs-phonegap/en/edge/guide/phonegap-build/debug/index.md

 Once the debugging option is selected and you build the project, the __Debug__ button appears along with other options to update code and rebuild the project.
-When you preview the app on the device, perhaps by scanning the QR code as described in the PhoneGap Build section, pressing __Debug__ opens a web page that allows you to communicate with the app as it runs on the device:
+When you preview the app on the device, perhaps by scanning the QR code as described in Introducing PhoneGap Build, pressing __Debug__ opens a web page that allows you to communicate with the app as it runs on the device: